fealty/Xenos/Specifications/Xenos.md

 #### Modules

 Modules group related code and data as determined by programmers or writers.
 Modules are not source files; source files *describe* modules.
 Modules are primarily logical but derive their identifiers from the physical source files: Implementations must derive module identifiers by stripping the file system path, stripping the file extension, and replacing all lexically invalid identifier characters with underscores.
-For example, give the source file `My File.xdoc.xs`, implementations will derive `My_File_xdoc` as the module identifier.
+For example, given the source file `My File.xdoc.xs`, implementations will derive `My_File_xdoc` as the module identifier.

 #### Namespaces